Close Banner

 Before any other plans, you'll want to make sure to purchase your tickets in advance.
 You don't want to lose crucial minutes sorting your tickets at the park entrance.
 Lucky for you, Undercover Tourist offers hoppin' deals on Walt Disney World tickets!

 Base tickets allow you to visit one theme park per day, while the Park Hopper option allows you to visit multiple parks in one day.
-Remember that a park pass reservation may be required for select non-dated tickets.
-Park hopping is once again available all day, so you can head to your next park as early as you would like!
+Remember that a park pass reservation may be required for select non-dated tickets, such as the Disney Military Salute Ticket, which is offered to members of the U.S. military.
+Park hopping is available all day, so you can head to your next park as early as you would like!

 Packing

 Not sure what to pack?
 We’ve got you covered!
 Don’t froget good walking shoes as you will definitely rack up your step count at Disney World.
-Depending on when you visit, you will most likely need a poncho or umbrella to deal with the Florida rainy weather.
-We also recommend bringing a portable charger, pain reliever, band-aids, extra socks and a reusable water bottle.
+The average guest walks between 20,000 and 30,000 steps at Magic Kingdom alone!
+Depending on when you visit, you will most likely also need a poncho or umbrella to deal with the Florida rainy weather.
+Florida's rainy season is usually between May and October, so expect showers and storms this time of year the most.
+We also recommend bringing a portable charger, pain reliever, band-aids, extra socks and a reusable water bottle (just nothing glass).
 Check out our packing lists for more details!

 Planning

 With all of your planning, the My Disney Experience app is going to be your new best friend!
-The app allows you to manage tickets, view ride wait times, use Disney Genie+, book dining and more.
+The app allows you to manage tickets, view ride wait times, use Disney Genie to customize your itinerary, book dining and more.
 We also have frogtastic resources such as the Orlando Planning app and step-by-step Park Plans.

 How to Enter a Theme Park

 You can also use the My Disney Experience app to enter the theme parks.
-At any point prior to your visit, iPhone users and those with select Android devices can create a MagicMobile pass, allowing you to add your tickets to your digital wallet.
+At any point before your visit, iPhone and Apple Watch users, as well as those with select Android devices can create a MagicMobile pass, allowing you to add your tickets to your digital wallet.
 Simply tap your phone to the turnstiles and you are good to go!
 To create this pass:

-• Open the My Disney Experience app and click the three lines icon in the bottom right-hand corner.
+• Open the My Disney Experience app and click on the three-line icon at the bottom right-hand corner.
+Scroll down until you see "Set Up MagicMobile Entry."

-• Click the plus sign in the upper right-hand corner and select the tickets you’d like to enable; click “Add to Wallet” and customize the design.
+• Customize your design and then "Add to Wallet."
 You can hold tickets in your wallet for anyone in your party.

-You can also use a MagicBand or MagicBand+ wristband to “tap” in.
+You can also use a MagicBand+ wristband to “tap” in.
 If need be, head to Guest Relations and a cast member can help you get a physical card.
 All of these methods are interchangeable and act as your park ticket.
-You can also use them to enter Lightning Lanes, link photos and more.
+You can also use them to enter Lightning Lanes, link photos, charge purchases to the room and more.

 Resorts and Transportation at Disney World